vikashinnamuri/quikwink-digital-spark-main/DEPLOYMENT.md

-# Quikwink Website Deployment Guide
+# Quickwink Website Deployment Guide

-This guide provides instructions for deploying the Quikwink website to a production server.
+This guide provides instructions for deploying the Quickwink website to a production server.

 ## Prerequisites